battleaxedotco/tool-docs/docs/anubis/offline-auth.md

 Save and close the prefs.json file.

-Right-click the Timelord panel to `Refresh panel`.
-Timelord should now be unlocked.
+Right-click the Anubis panel to `Refresh panel`.
+Anubis should now be unlocked.
 Email help@battleaxe.co for any additional questions.